First-Year Class Profile The Class of 2023

 Percent of Students Receiving W&L Grant Assistance

 Pell Grant Recipients

 Foreign Language Background

-The Class of 2022 includes students who have served as honor council members, student body presidents, state champion athletes, concert masters, entrepreneurs, community service leaders, interns, employees, editors in chief, Gold Award recipients & Eagle Scouts plus a:
+The class of 2023 includes students who have served as honor council members, student body presidents, state champion athletes, concert masters, entrepreneurs, community service leaders, interns, nationally ranked debaters, editors in chief, Gold Award recipients and Eagle Scouts plus a: